jdormansteele/BMP280-WeeWX/README.md

         </tr>
       </tbody>
     </table>
-    See also the [Adafruit assembly tutorial](https://learn.adafruit.com/adafruit-bmp280-barometric-pressure-plus-temperature-sensor-breakout/assembly).</li>
+    See also the assembly instructions in the Adafruit <a href="https://learn.adafruit.com/adafruit-bmp280-barometric-pressure-plus-temperature-sensor-breakout/assembly">tutorial</a>.</li>
   <li>Install the I2C driver.
 On my Debian system, this meant installing three packages:
     <ul>
       <li>i2c-tools</li>